Article I: General

 - Charged with providing leadership and technical guidance to the designated AIAA design team of their choice or election.

-- Leads will be required to provide weekly updates to the AIAA board on team progression and issues, as well as completion status of relevant deadlines and scheduled competitions.
+- Leads will be required to provide updates to the AIAA board on team progression and issues, as well as completion status of relevant deadlines and scheduled competitions, at each officer meeting held by the executive committee.

-- Will be responsible for completing a preliminary schedule of team deadlines and relevant dates by the second AIAA board meeting of the academic year, Fall semester.
+- Leads will be responsible for completing a preliminary schedule of team deadlines and relevant dates by the second AIAA board meeting of the academic year, Fall Semester.

-- Team purchases and budgetary concerns will be the responsibility of the team lead, and all fiscal constraints will be brought to the attention of either the Purchasing Manager or Treasurer.
+- Team purchases and budgetary concerns will be the responsibility of Leads, and all fiscal constraints will be brought to the attention of either the Purchasing Manager or Treasurer.

 - If Leads do not plan on staying in the position for the next year, they will be required to begin the search for and training of a new Team Lead by the beginning of the Spring Semester of the project cycle’s academic year.

-- If this role is not filled, the respective team will no longer be active until a new lead has been nominated and elected by the board.
+- Should a Team Lead role not be filled, the respective team will no longer be active until a new lead has been nominated and elected by the board.

-- Coordinating efforts to contact companies, professors, students, departments, etc. may be delegated to other officers, but shall be organized by the Event Coordinator.
+- Coordinate efforts to contact companies, professors, students, departments, etc. may be delegated to other officers as seen fit

-- Management of events can be in conjunction with other officers.
+- Management of events should be in conjunction with other officers.

-- This position requires coordinating at least an annual career fair, an annual banquet, and monthly general meetings.
+- This position requires assisting the Executive Committee in coordinating, at a minimum, an annual career fair, an annual banquet, and monthly general meetings.

-- Will work with the Marketing Manager to create material and promote events via flyers, emails, Social Media posts, etc.
+- Will assist the Marketing Manager in creating materials to promote events via flyers, emails, social media posts, etc.

 - If this position is not filled, such responsibilities must be undertaken by the President and Vice President.

-- In charge of creating and collaborating on outreach events to advertise not only the student group, but aerospace in general.
+- In charge of creating and collaborating on outreach events to advertise not only the student group, but aerospace and STEM education in general.

 - Holding one off-campus event is required per academic semester.

-- Responsible for working with the financial officer to ensure events are funded.
+- Responsible for working with the Treasurer to ensure events are funded.

-- Working with the Marketing Manager to find a suitable number of volunteers for the events as well as promote the events.
+- Will work with the Marketing Manager to find a suitable number of volunteers for the events as well as promote the events.

 - If this position is not filled, such responsibilities must be undertaken by the President and Vice President.

-- The Membership Chair will record all such information electronically and make sure the entire Executive Board has access to it.
+- The Membership Chair will record all such information electronically and make sure the entire Executive Committee has access to it.

-- He or she will be in charge of managing any elections.
+- He or she will be in charge of managing any elections, working in conjunction with the Executive Committee.

-- They are responsible for managing interest emails, and maintaining the official member email list.
+- He or she is responsible for managing interest emails and maintaining the official member email list.

-- They are responsible for keeping track of membership points, and active membership benefits.
+- The membership chair is responsible for keeping track of active members, and active membership benefits.

 - If this position is not filled, such responsibilities must be undertaken by the Secretary.

-- Any social media, including but not limited to Facebook, Instagram, Snapchat, etc. will be handled by this position.
+- Any social media, including but not limited to, Facebook, Instagram, Twitter, etc. will be handled by this position.

 - Any media that needs to be created such as posters, banners, or any designs necessary for advertisement – particularly on Facebook – will be done by this position.